pgogy/Wordpress-Github-Widget/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 0.95 =
+Moved CSS and JS out, used $args properly

 = 0.94 =
 Bug fixes for the harvester and password removed